 What is ripstop used for?

-Thanks to its construction, ripstop is very durable, strong, and has a wide range of uses in clothing and accessories.
+Thanks to its construction, ripstop is very durable and strong and has a wide range of uses in clothing and accessories.

 Ripstop is commonly found in lightweight windbreaker jackets, wind pants or shorts, and even rainwear like ponchos.